steffao/Groupomania/README.md

 Create your SQL database

-Create a .env file and update the variables according to .env.example file
+Create a .env file  into the `backend` repository and update the variables according to .env.example file

+Create a depository `medias` into the `backend` depository

 ## Launch ##

 ### Backend ###
-Run `npx sequelize db:migrate` to import the database models and settings Run `node server`  OR from backend repository.
+Run `npx sequelize db:migrate` to import the database models and settings

+Run `node server`  OR from backend repository.

 ### Frontent ###